-The rationale for changing these rules is to create greater consistency in licensing practices and authority for all marihuana businesses to operate.
-This cannot be done with the rules as currently written.
+The rationale for changing these rules it to create greater consistency and transparency in licensing practices for all marihuana businesses.
+These updates are necessary to increase consistency and transparency.

 8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.